 Although our budget covers the yearly costs, we have very few funds left for purchases of specialized or updated equipment.

-If you or your organization would like to support Redings Mill Fire District with funding for special projects please contact Deputy Chief Michael White at 417-624-2715.
+If you or your organization would like to support Redings Mill Fire District with funding for special projects please contact Fire Chief Steve Coats at 417-624-2715.
 In 2015, members of the fire department created the Redings Mill Firefighter’s Charities.
 This non-profit organization gained the IRS 501(C)(3) Federal Non-Profit status.
 Donations made to Redings Mill Firefighter’s Charities are tax deductible, and could provide funding that would allow the charity to purchase and donate needed equipment to Redings Mill Fire Protection District.
 Whether you could provide a one time gift, a grant from an organization, an endowment or have questions about how your planned giving could support the work of Redings Mill Firefighters Charities and Redings Mill Fire District, please contact us and we’ll discuss how we can assist in filling your philanthropic goals, while supporting the work of Redings Mill Firefighters Charities.

 Below are some current equipment needs: